fidodo/skipmaster-dark-web/README.md

 3. Install dependencies: `npm install`
 4. Start development server: `npm run dev`
 5. Copy and Open http://localhost:8080 in your browser
+6. If it does break on first load, rerun `npm run dev`

 ## Technologies Used